mgua/psprofile/README.md

 # psprofile

-a tool to manage powershell aliases
+A personal tool to manage powershell aliases, for windows command line power users.

-Marco Guardigli, october 2023
+Marco Guardigli, october 2023.

+mgua@tomware.it

-added jul 2024
+added jul 2024:
-  le (list environments: list venv folders in current location, with sizes) se (select environment: allows to choose and activate a venv)
+- le (list environments: list venv folders in current location, with sizes)
+- se (select environment: allows to choose and activate a venv)

-Allows team definition and management of powershell aliases to automate tasks, for windows users.
+psprofile allows team level definition and management of powershell aliases to automate tasks, for windows users.

+## Usual Prerequirements:
+psprofile is an integration tool.
+It simplifies and streamlines working in windows from powershell command line interface. the tools usual  are:
+- Windows operating system, with powershell interpreter
+- ohmyposh prompt
+- nerdfonts
+- notepad++
+- neovim / vim
+- chocolatey package manager
+- winget package manager
+- microsoft visual studio code
+- windows terminal

+Read down for more details.

+## Caveats
+psprofile is a personal too.
+It is imperfect.
+It is a work in progress.

+It is flexible, and requires customization for you use.
+It is powerful, and as any powerful tools, requires conscious use.

 ## Installation
 Open a powershell prompt and, from your home folder, execute the following commands